-Renovations at The Island Store are ongoing, with an undetermined completion date, as issues with the building’s structural components were discovered by the contractors when they started the project.
+Renovations at The Island Store have resumed, with an undetermined completion date, after issues with the building’s structural components were discovered by the contractors when they started the project.

 With coordinated help from the Lee County Historic Preservation Board and RLR Investments – the building’s owner – Bailey’s has been working to rebuild and renovate the exterior and interior of the store.
 At the end of 2018, Bailey’s bought the rights to the business from its former operator and signed a new lease with the building’s owner.
 The store reopened for a period before closing for renovations.

-“Unfortunately, due to the age of the building and the significant structural issues, a timeline on completion is impossible to predict,” she added.
+“Unfortunately, due to the significant structural issues, a timeline on completion is impossible to predict,” she added.

 Registered as a historic site and building, it once served as a boarding school, as well.

-At the panel meetings, Bailey’s also explained that the planned project would retain the building’s “look,” but use modern materials built to last longer.
-The store’s footprint would stay the same.
+At the CCP meetings, Bailey’s also explained that the planned project would retain the building’s “look,” but use modern materials built to last longer.
+The store’s footprint will stay the same.

-“And can even stock your home or rental before you arrive,” Johnson added.
+“And can even stock your home or rental before you arrive,” she added.

-Bailey’s and RLR Investments thanked the public for its patience.
+Bailey’s and RLR Investments thanked the public for its patience during the project.